syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/Installation-errors.md

 ### Suggested solution

-Open and kill the msiexec process in the task manager and then continue to install Syncfusion<sup style="font-size:70%">&reg;</sup>.
-If the problem is still present, restart the computer and try Syncfusion<sup style="font-size:70%">&reg;</sup> installer.
+Open the Task Manager and end the msiexec process, then continue to install Syncfusion<sup style="font-size:70%">&reg;</sup>.
+If the problem is still present, restart the computer and try the Syncfusion<sup style="font-size:70%">&reg;</sup> installer again.

 1. Open the Windows Task Manager.